Organizer

 1:44 pm |

-Epic Browser is a popular privacy-centric website built on the Chromium codebase and released in 2013.
+Epic Browser is a popular privacy-centric web browser built on the Chromium codebase and released in 2010.
 It’s owned by an Indian software company called Hidden Reflex, founded by Alok Bhardwaj.

-Along with tons of privacy features, its biggest USP is that the interface looks a lot like Google Chrome, meaning it’s easy to use for most people.
+Along with tons of privacy features, its biggest USP is its simple and approachable interface that makes it easy to use for most people.

 In this review, we’ll cover Epic’s features, privacy policies, and pros and cons in detail — know everything you have to before you decide if it's the best browser for you.